Ain’t Got Me Yet

 I just know this one thing.
 Since God directed Libby Lewis Rowe and me to Kingdom Culture Church I’ve experienced a whole new level of understanding and felt the foundation under our lives becoming more solid as we move forward.
 That my friend is where you know you are answering God’s calling and election and making it sure.
 My mind is stayed on Him.
 Our trust is in Him.
 Tests are simply making this more true now than ever before.

-I'm a 72 yr old guy, who had worked in Naval Hospital Camp Lejeune for 28 yrs and now retired as of 31 Dec 16.
-I've worked in medical records, Health Benefits Department, Billing, the IT department and retired as the Personnel Security Manager for the hospital.
+I'm a 74-year-old guy, in October 2024, who worked in Naval Hospital Camp Lejeune for 28 years and now retired as of 31 Dec 16.
+I've worked in medical records, the Health Benefits Department, Billing, and the IT department and retired as the Personnel Security Manager for the hospital.
 I'm a musician and Corvette enthusiast.
 Yes, I have had two.
-I traded my second Corvette for a Harley Davidson Fat Boy mid-summer 2019.
-I've already ridden about seven thousand miles.
+I traded my second Corvette for a Harley Davidson Fat Boy in mid-summer 2019.
+Then in 2024, I traded to an HD FreeWheeler FLRT.
+I've already ridden the new one a thousand miles in 6 weeks.
 I'm also searching for a fresh new outlook on life with new spiritual insight among other things.
-I was ordained a minister on 20190202.
+I was ordained a minister in 20190202.
 I've become certified with the American Chaplaincy Association through Aidan University in June '21.
 I've found that with the unconditional love of my companion, Libby Rowe life is complete through God.
 She's a beautiful, vibrant, giving woman who gives her all in everything she puts her mind to do.
 She and I married on 24 July 2015.
 She was ordained in February 2022.
 She has a blog too called Under a Carolina Moon.
 Give it a visit.

 This entry was posted in Abundant life, Christian, church, Family, God's Calling, Health, Home, Love, Maturity, Old Age, Patience, Ponderings, Priorities, Respect for Life, Sobering Thoughts, Spiritual Growth, Spiritual Investments.
 Bookmark the permalink.